-These ghost towns transport you back to the 1800s, when the West was wild and hard work was fueled by aspirations of a better life.
+These Wyoming ghost towns transport you back to the 1800s when the west was wild and hard work was fueled by aspirations of a better life.

 1. South Pass City

-Visit this deserted settlement, which consists of more than 20 authentically restored structures, and partake in new inal pastimes such as panning for gold in Willow Creek and ordering a sarsaparilla soda at the Smith-Sherlock General Store.
+You can visit this deserted settlement’s more than 20 authentically restored structures.
+Partake in original pastimes, such as panning for gold in Willow Creek and ordering a sarsaparilla soda at the Smith-Sherlock General Store.

 2. Atlantic City

-Be sure to stop by the Atlantic City Mercantile, which is listed on the National Register of Historic Places, to grab a drink and a bite to eat.
+Be sure to stop by the Atlantic City Mercantile, listed on the National Register of Historic Places, to grab a drink and a bite to eat.